 There is also a nylon loop to store an Apple Pencil.
 While handy, it looks a little tacky when the Slim Combo is new, I can only imagine it will get worse over time.

 This sounds better on paper than the Slim Combo is in practice.
 While the keyboard is sound, the plastic case has a down-market feel.

 It’s not as solid as I’d like.
 When you use the kickstand on a desk, there’s a disturbing wobble.
 You can’t use the Slim Combo on your lap — if that’s important to you — because the set up is too flimsy.
-I also found the Slim Combo doesn’t work as well on an airplane as the Smart Keyboard.
+I also found the it doesn’t work as well on an airplane as the Smart Keyboard.

 Another negative is the case is a pain to get on and off the iPad.
 My iPad Pro may be a laptop replacement when I’m on the move, but at home it’s a tablet.
 The case adds nothing useful at those times.
-It feels as if the Slim Combo wants you to use the iPad as a laptop all the time.
+It feels as if the keyboard wants you to use the iPad as a laptop all the time.